realcundo/nu_plugin_dcm/README.md

 # nu_plugin_dcm

+*Note that this plugin works with nu>=0.60.
+If you want to use nu<=0.44, use version 0.1.3 of this plugin.*

 A [nushell](https://www.nushell.sh/) plugin to parse [Dicom](https://en.wikipedia.org/wiki/DICOM) objects.

 This plugin is in the early stage of the development.
 It is usable but it might not be able to cope